Podcast: Live podcasts

 A number of podcasts are recorded either in total or for specific episodes in front of a live audience.
 Ticket sales allow the podcasters an additional way of monetizing.
 Some podcasts create specific live shows to tour which are not necessarily included on the podcast feed.
 Events including the London Podcast Festival, SF Sketchfest and others regularly give a platform for podcasters to perform live to audiences.

 Technology

 Software

 Podcast episodes are widely stored and encoded in the mp3 digital audio format and then hosted on dedicated or shared webserver space.
 Syndication of podcasts' episodes across various websites and platforms is based on RSS feeds, an XML-formatted file citing information about the episode and the podcast itself.

 Hardware

 The most basic equipment for a podcast is a computer and a microphone.
 It is helpful to have a sound-proof room and headphones.
 The computer should have a recording or streaming application installed.
 Typical microphones for podcasting are connected using USB.
 If the podcast involves two or more people, each person requires a microphone, and a USB audio interface is needed to mix them together.
-If the podcast includes video (livestreaming), then a separate webcam might be needed, and additional lighting.
+If the podcast includes video, then a separate webcam might be needed, and additional lighting.

+Global market

+The number of Chinese podcast listeners exceeded 220 million in 2023.
+India has emerged as the third-largest podcast listening market after China and the US, with over 57.6 million listeners.
+According to The Free Press Journal, in 2021 "India will have 95 million Podcast monthly active users", which is thirty-four percent more than the previous year.